kwstarikas/kwstarikas/README.md

 - 👋 Hi, I’m @kwstarikas
-- 👀 I’m interested in IT
+- 👀 I’m interested in IT and security :)
-- 🌱 I’m currently learning complex analysis
+- 🌱 I’m currently looking for work!
 - 💞️ I’m looking to collaborate on anything at the moment :P
-- 📫 email loukasmerkouris@hotmail.com
+- 📫 email loukasmerkouris@gmail.com

 <!---
 kwstarikas/kwstarikas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.